Impact review cycles

 What is an impact review?

-Our impact review process follows the 360-degree feedback model, which is a performance evaluation method where feedback is gathered from multiple sources, including self-review, peers, and supervisors, and direct-reports (if applicable).
-The benefit of this model is that it provides a more well-rounded and comprehensive view of a teammates’s performance and behavior.
+Our impact review process follows the 360-degree feedback model, which is a performance evaluation method where feedback is gathered from multiple sources, including self-review, peers, and supervisors, and direct reports (if applicable).
+The benefit of this model is that it provides a more well-rounded and comprehensive view of a teammate’s performance and behavior.
 It takes into account multiple perspectives and can provide insights into areas for improvement that the teammate may not be aware of.
-Additionally, it can help to increase self-awareness and provide a more accurate assessment of an teammates’s strengths and weaknesses.
-By including feedback from different levels and areas of the organization, the 360-degree feedback model can provide a more accurate and objective evaluation of a teammate’s performance and help to foster a culture of continuous improvement and development.
+Additionally, it can help to increase self-awareness and provide a more accurate assessment of a teammate’s strengths and weaknesses.
+By including feedback from different levels and areas of the organization, the 360-degree feedback model can provide a more accurate and objective evaluation of a teammate’s performance and help foster a culture of continuous improvement and development.

-To be eligible for a merit increase during the impact review cycle, a Teammate must have worked at least 4-months in that given review period and have received a Skill and Values-based performance rating of at least “2” in both areas.
+• Note: to be eligible to participate in a review cycle, a Teammate must have worked at least 4-months in that given review period and have received a performance rating of a “3” or higher.

 • On average, Teammates can expect to have their compensation increased for merit purposes once a year if they are meeting expectations.

-• Teammates can receive compensation increases 2x per year for exceptional performance (9-box score: “Exceeding High Bar” with a 1:1, 1:2 or 2:1 score), but the expectation is that Teammates receive a comp review 1x per year
+• Teammates can receive compensation increases 2x per year for exceptional performance (Rating score: “Distinguished” or “Superior” performance with a 1 or 2 rating), but the expectation is that Teammates receive a comp review 1x per year

-• Teammates who recieve a 3 are not eligible for a compensation increase.
+• Teammates who receive a 4 or 5 rating are not eligible for a compensation increase.

 When do impact reviews take place?

-Formal performance reviews take place twice a year, aligning with our promotion and compensation review cycles.
+Formal performance reviews take place once a year aligning with our promotion and compensation review cycles.

 • Who is eligible: Must be hired on or before October 1st.

-• Confirm selections with managers: and (2 business days, overlaps with review selection period)
+• Confirm selections with managers: (1 business day)

 • and are no meeting days/blocked for review writing

-• Review writing for Managers: to (11 business days)
+• Manager Review writing: to (10 business days)

-• Live dept calibrations: to (4 business days)
+• Live department calibrations: to (8 business days)

-• People team admin time to confirm increases/create letters/update systems: to
+• People team to confirm increases/create letters/update systems/finalize calibrations async: to (7 Business days)

 Enablement Schedule